Skip to content

 Key Components for Natural Language Processing: - Field Aliasing: (models.Table.field, "ExternalName") - Parent Lookups: (models.ParentTable, [(models.ParentTable.lookup_field, 'ExternalKey')]) - Related Entities: Nested RowDictMapper instances for child records - Automatic Joins: System handles foreign key relationships automatically

 Business Logic Integration: All generated APIs automatically inherit the full LogicBank rule engine through the discovery systems (logic/logic_discovery/auto_discovery.py and api/api_discovery/auto_discovery.py), ensuring data integrity, calculations, and constraints without additional code.
-Rules are automatically loaded from logic/logic_discovery/use_case.py and APIs from api/api_discovery/[service_name].py at startup.
+Rules are automatically loaded from all *.py files in logic/logic_discovery/ and APIs from api/api_discovery/[service_name].py at startup.

 Testing B2B APIs: The project includes comprehensive testing infrastructure: - REST Client Tests: test_requests.http - Test directly in VS Code with REST Client extension - Python Test Suite: test_b2b_order_api.py - Automated testing with requests library - Swagger UI: http://localhost:5656/api - Interactive API testing and documentation - Sample Requests: sample_b2b_request.json - Copy-paste examples for testing